Snowflake Data Governance — Features, Frameworks & Best practices

 Object dependencies enable you to track dependencies within Snowflake data assets.
 Dependencies are useful for performing an impact analysis, being compliant, and maintaining data integrity.

 Learn more: Object dependencies and their use-cases

-Snowflake supports both built-in and third-party OAuth for authentication and authorization of users.
+Snowflake supports both built-in and third-party OAuth for the authentication and authorization of users.

 Data governance, especially on the cloud, proliferates across multiple tools and processes ranging from ingestion, ETL, data quality, and business intelligence(BI).
 So the need for a centralized metadata and data governance platform is a must-have to get a complete hold on governance.

 Data governance in essence ensures that high-quality data exists for analysis throughout the life-cycle of the data.
 Lineage helps track this by helping visualize the journey of the data from the source to the dashboard.

 The two core components of a good data governance system are “availability” and “usability” of data.
 The lack of a data catalog and a business glossary in Snowflake might make it difficult to find, use, and collaborate on data.

 Data governance setup and management on Snowflake are entirely done through writing SQL queries.
 This makes it harder for non-technical/business users to use Snowflake for governance.